Common Name: paperbark maple

 Uses: specimen, accent, bonsai, shade tree, winter interest, small gardens

-This reliable and decorative tree’s claim to fame is its highly ornamental cinnamon coloured peeling bark.
-It peels off in large curls giving the tree a shaggy appearance.
+Ornamental colourful, cinnamon peeling bark is this tough little decorative tree’s claim to fame.
+Because of the peeling bark thtcoloured peeling bark.
+The bark peels off in large curls giving the tree a shaggy appearance.

 The paperbark maple has great fall leaves in brilliant oranges, yellows and reds.
 Although this tree is a maple, its leaves don’t resemble a typical maple leaf as they are composed of 3 leaflets instead of one single leaf.
 Its seeds however, are typical of the maple species as they are winged.
 Technically they are termed samaras, however, they are often referred to as ‘helicopters’ or 'keys'.